dipeshgoyal013/IPL_Win_probability/README.md

 * Customizable Inputs: Adjust the match parameters and teams to simulate different match scenarios.

-* Deployment: Hosted on Streamlit Cloud for easy access and sharing.

 ### Usage
 To make predictions, provide the following parameters when prompted: